Idiom - a group of words whose meaning cannot be predicted from the meanings of the constituen words, as for example (It was raining) cats and dogs.

 1. well-informed

-Please, keep me fully in the picture
+Please, keep me fully in the picture.

 2. aware of what is going on

 John found out about the plan.
-He's in the picture, so take care.
+He's in the picture, so

 1. to decline a serving of food or drink

-Waiter: Would you care for dessert?
+Waiter: Would you

 Bob: Nothing for me, thanks.